mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

 **Category 2: Developers Choice Awards: Best Reusable Entities -  Submission Requirements**

    a.
-For smart contract/Reusable Entity development, your project must use the NEO Persistable Classes (NPC e-dApp) Platform and NPC Compiler to create each entity class.
+For smart contract/Reusable Entity development, your project must use with Microsoft Azure, Microsoft Visual Studio, C#, and the NEO Persistable Classes Platform (NPC Compiler) to create each Reusable Entity class.

    b.
-Each of your Reusable Entity's methods must successfully and reliably execute using 10 Gas or less.
+Each of your Reusable Entity's methods must successfully and reliably execute using 10 NeoGas (GAS) or less.

    c.
-If you want to submit a Reusable Entity without developing a submission for the Best Enterprise Applications category, this is possible as long as someone else's Enterprise Application project uses your Reusable Entity as part of their submission.
+If you want to submit a Reusable Entity without developing a submission for the Best Enterprise Distributed Applications category, this is possible as long as someone else's Enterprise Distributed Application project uses your Reusable Entity as part of their submission.

    d.
-Reusable Entities must use NEO Persistable Classes (NPC e-dApp) Platform features; for example, your smart contracts/Reusable Entities cannot directly call `Storage.Put()` or `Storage.Get()`.
+Reusable Entities must use NEO Persistable Classes Platform features; for example, your Reusable Entities/smart contracts cannot directly call `Storage.Put()` or `Storage.Get()`.

    e.
-Reusable Entities submitted as part of a Best Enterprise Applications category submission must be submitted separately to the Developers Choice Awards: Best Reusable Entities category.
+Reusable Entities submitted as part of a Best Enterprise Distributed Applications category submission must be submitted separately to the Developers Choice Awards: Best Reusable Entities category.

    f.
 All source code created for your submission must be [MIT Licensed](http://www.opensource.org/licenses/MIT).

    g. **NOTE:** Re-use and sharing of Reusable Entities by other competition project submissions is *encouraged*.

-## How to submit your Enterprise Application and/or Reusable Entities to the competition
+## How to submit your Enterprise Distributed Application and/or Reusable Entities to the competition

 TODO

 ## What is the [NEO Blockchain C# Developers Center of Excellence](https://github.com/mwherman2000/neo-csharpcoe/blob/master/README.md)?

-The `neo-csharpcoe` project is an "umbrella" project for several initiatives related to providing tools and libraries (code), frameworks, how-to documentation, and best practices for enterprise application development using .NET/C#, C#.NEO and the NEO Blockchain software platform.
+The `neo-csharpcoe` project is an "umbrella" project for several initiatives related to providing tools and libraries (code), frameworks, how-to documentation, and best practices for Enterprise Distributed Application development using .NET/C#, C#.NEO and the NEO Blockchain software platform.

 The `neo-csharpcoe` is an independent, free, open source project that is 100% community-supported by people like yourself through your contributions of time, energy, passion, promotion, and donations.